 Children need to learn both letters and sounds in the English language to understand letter-sound relationships.

 Understanding phonics is a foundational skill for beginning readers and helps them become stronger readers.
 Phonics helps students understand how to decode new words.

-By learning graphemes, students recognize patterns and can read and write more words.
-We also know that phonics skills must be explicitly taught so that students can become fluent readers.
+By learning graphemes, students recognize patterns and can sound out, recognize and write more words.
+Phonics skills must be explicitly taught so that students can become fluent readers.

 Explicit instruction on morphology (word parts) and word families build vocabulary and move beginning readers toward more automatic word reading and fluency.